-That’s me with my broken car in the old school selfie (tripod and SLR camera).
-I was on my way to meet up with my friend Kenny who, at a young age taught me a lot about life lessons.
+That’s me with my broken car in the old-school selfie (tripod and SLR camera).
+I was on my way to meet up with my friend Kenny who, at a young age, taught me a lot about life lessons.

 A Little Background

 I grew up in a blue-collar, post-war-era cracker box with a brick façade that looked like all the others on the surrounding blocks.
-The neighborhood was nice and clean and full of kids that, for the most part, we were all friends.
+The neighborhood was nice and clean and full of kids that, for the most part, were all friends.

 We went to a seafoam green grade school one block away from my house that was hastily built out of cinder blocks with concrete floors and huge windows along the walls of each classroom.
-School was fun; I liked it.
+Our school was fun; I liked it.
 I just talked too much.
 It says so on each of my report cards!

 Kindergarten and first grade were uneventful.
 Not really any memorable moments.
 Except when it came time to use crayons to color stuff – between the lines, please!
 The other kids followed the teacher’s directions; green here, blue here, etc. I liked choosing my own colors, adding elements, and making stripes to jazz up the picture.
 And it was okay!

 Then came second grade.
-With the luck of the draw, I was put in Mrs. Mound’s class – my favorite teacher of all time (next to Mary Kay, my wife and the best teacher ever).
-The second stroke of luck was I met, who would become my best childhood friend, Kenny.
+With the luck of the draw, I was put in Mrs. Mound’s class – my favorite teacher of all time (next to Mary Kay, my wife, and the best teacher ever).
+The second stroke of luck was I met who would become my best childhood friend, Kenny.